- What does Coding Temple do?

 The Python + data science bootcamp teaches the tools and technologies required to envision, design, build, test, and deploy completely functional web applications using Python and Django.
 According to the course description, students should expect time spent on homework review, discussions, lectures, technical quizzes, and programming exercises.
 Some of the concepts taught in the course are HTTP, databases, libraries, frameworks, DRY code, and design patterns.
 The onsite Python course is full-time Monday-Friday and the online course takes place from 5:30-9:30pm CST Monday-Friday.

-In both subjects, students participate in a capstone project that will highlight what they have learned as well as act as a project for their resume and portfolio.
-Students should also expect some pre-work where they will learn about coding fundamentals before they join any of the bootcamps offered by Coding Temple.
+In both subjects, students participate in a capstone project that will highlight what they have learned.
+It will also act as a project for their resume and portfolio.
+Students should also expect some pre-work where they will learn about coding fundamentals before they join.

 Who is Coding Temple for?